1backend/1backend/docs/types.md

 ### Named types

-Named types are a list of field name: type pairs.
-The type of a field can be an other named type, see the "owner" field in the following example:
+Named types are a list of field name -> type pairs.
+The type of a field can be another named type.
+See the "owner" field in the following example:

 ```json
 {